shenth222/qrneuron/README.md

 # keyneuron
-This is the torch implementation of [Analyzing Key Neurons in Large Language Models](https://arxiv.org/pdf/2406.10868).
+This is the torch implementation of [Analyzing Key Neurons in Large Language Models](https://arxiv.org/pdf/2406.10868). <br>
+The code of computing neuron attribution is adapted from [EleutherAI](https://github.com/EleutherAI/knowledge-neurons)，and we thank for their effort and contribution.

 Functions
 * extract key neurons ✅